Gxgxn/Project-15-Portfolio/README.md

 ## Project Goal :dart:

 To replicate a given portfolio.
-This webpage is not responsive yet.

 ## Skills Gained